utm-coders/studyGroup/lessons/misc/intro-git/lesson.md

 You will also need to have Git installed.
 For Windows users: We recommend downloading `git bash`, which is packaged with [git](https://git-scm.com/) (a common version control system).
-This contains both Git and a a `bash` terminal.
+This contains both Git and a `bash` terminal.
 To install Git on a Mac, you will need to install XCode from the Mac App Store.

-Warning: XCode is a very large download, and one you'll likely want to do well before the lesson!
-Alternatively, if you have macOS 10.9 (Mavericks) or higher, simply open a Terminal instance and run
+**Warning**: XCode is a _very_ large download, and one you'll likely want to do well before the lesson!

+Alternatively, if you have macOS 10.9
+(Mavericks) or higher, simply open a Terminal instance and run

 ```